 Asset management ratios measure how effectively and efficiently a company is using its assets to produce sales and grow the business.

 Strong companies use their assets to create additional cash flow and revenue for their business.
 This additional capital can then be reinvested back into operating activities to generate more growth.
 If a company has too much of their money tied up in assets, this can lead to shortfalls in operating cash flow.

 I thought assets were a good thing?
 Those assets have value and they’ll get money eventually, so what’s the big deal if it takes a while?

-Let's say you are analyzing a company, and the first thing you look at is its current ratio and you notice that, dang, this company is on point!
+Let's say you are analyzing a company and the first thing you look at is its current ratio.
+You notice that, wow, this company is on point!
 Highest current ratio you have ever seen.